mbclark37/comp423-course-notes/docs/tutorials/rust-setup.md

         }
     ```
     ??? note "Dev Setup Explanations"
         *  name: Pick something (human readable) to identitfy your development environment.
-Make sure it's unique and differentiable from any other environments you have.
+Make sure it's unique from any other environments you have.
         * image: `mcr.microsoft.com/devcontainers/rust:latest` is an official Microsoft Rust development container image.
 You can explore Microsoft's collection [here](https://hub.docker.com/r/microsoft/vscode-devcontainers).
-        * customizations.vscode.extension: A list of VSCode extensions tht can help with development.
+        * customizations.vscode.extensions: A list of VSCode extensions that can help with development.

-## Step 3: Start the Dev Container
+### Step 3: Start the Dev Container
-1. Open the Command Palette (`Ctrl + Shift + P` or `Cmd + Shift + P`) and search `Dev Containters: Reopen In Container` to reopen the folder in the Dev Container Environment.
+1. Open the Command Palette (`Ctrl + Shift + P` on Windows or `Cmd + Shift + P` on Mac), and search `Dev Containers: Reopen In Container` to reopen the folder in the Dev Container Environment.
-    * VSCode will rebuild the container and open the workspace inside.
+    * VSCode will rebuild the container and open your new workspace inside.

-## Step 4: Verify Proper Installation
+### Step 4: Verify Proper Installation
-1. Open the terminal within the Dev Containter (`Ctrl + \`).
+1. Open a new terminal within the Dev Container (`Ctrl + \`).
 2. Ensure a recent version of Rust is being used:
     ```bash title="bash"
         rustc --version